The menopause has a lot to answer for when it comes to how our skin looks and feels.

 Caring for your skin in your 60s can feel like you’re starting from scratch.
 But don’t fret.
 Following these tips for guidance will help you get back to grips with your complexion.

 Pre-menopause, you might have found that you were asleep as soon as (or even before) your head hit the pillow.
 But, thanks to a drop in estrogen, most of us lose this superpower as we travel down the path of life.
 Insomnia covers difficulty getting to sleep, waking up during the night and rising early.
-If you’re suffering and feeling exhausted, try some of the following techniques:
+If you’re suffering and feeling exhausted, try some of the following techniques for sleeping better:

-If you’re not getting enough sleep, it can show on your skin in the form of puffiness, sallowness and giveaway dark rings beneath the eyes.
+If you’re not getting enough sleep, it can show on your skin in the form of a puffy face, dull skin and giveaway dark circles beneath the eyes.
 It can also make you more likely to reach for sugar and salt-laden convenience foods and caffeine as you try and keep your eyes open the following day.
 Getting a full, blissful eight hours of shut-eye will give your skin time to recuperate overnight, so you can wake looking, and feeling, rested.

 As we age, our skin becomes thinner, and therefore more sensitive.
 To avoid any adverse reactions or upsetting the balance, incorporate new products slowly into your routine.
 Debuting a whole new regime at once can overwhelm your complexion, especially if you’re using active ingredients.
-Go slow, just a couple of times a week, to see how your skin reacts before building up.
+Go slow, just a couple of times a week, listening to your skin, to see how your skin reacts before building up.

 It isn’t just collagen and elastin that trickle away as we age, but hyaluronic acid too.
 With less of this hero hydrator molecule present naturally in the skin, our complexions can become dehydrated, with lines more amplified.
 Slathering on a topical hyaluronic acid will plump and rehydrate the skin, bringing back lost bounce.